-HEALTHY, COMFORTABLE ECO HOMES THAT COST LESS TO RUN
+HEALTHY, COMFORTABLE GREEN HOMES THAT COST LESS TO RUN

-As we mention on the Eco Homes page, there are numerous benefits to Eco Houses, including reducing your eco-footprint through clean green energy production, savings on power and energy bills, the health benefits of living in a fully-insulated home and more.
+As we mention on the Eco Homes page, there are numerous benefits to building green homes, including reducing your eco-footprint through clean green energy production, savings on power and energy bills, the health benefits of living in a fully-insulated home and more.

 SS Homes works with quality providers to ensure we are using top-of-the-range products and taking all steps possible to not only create an energy eifficient home, but to save you money for the long term.
 This means you can experience the benefits that eco homes offer even if you are looking at a renovation or refit.
 For custom-builds we can design from the ground up and incorporate the best systems for your site and budget.
 Read on to get an idea of what is possible.